 - For deeper dive topics that come up frequently (i.e., testing methodology, review of analytics tool setup and cfg), These get added to the portfolio summary.
 The Architect or Principal engineer will then typically set up a future tech share on the topic.

-The Role of the Facilitator
+The role of the well-architected facilitator

 The facilitator has an important role.
 On a purely mechanical level, the facilitator has the responsibility for keeping the cycle on track, no mean feat when you have ten squads.
 This requires discipline and the process to be used wisely, i.e., knowing what to pack and what to get into.
-The facilitator ideally is an architect with plenty of experience in DevOps and the Well-Architected Framework, but they also need to be in a position of authority and have some influence on the team’s ability to prioritise their work.
+The facilitator ideally is an architect with plenty of experience in DevOps and the well-architected framework, but they also need to be in a position of authority and have some influence on the team’s ability to prioritise their work.
 The rationale for this is the following:

 - The facilitator has to ask questions?
 They should be comfortable directing the team to look at an area that is maybe not trending well, i.e., cost, performance response times etc. but realistically with continuous improvement in mind.

 - The facilitator should always be attempting to connect the engineers and teams.
 I.e., if one team has an amazing BDD technique and another could benefit from it, then the facilitator should suggest them pairing up.

 - They should constantly be evolving the SCORP process.
 It has to be a value add for all the engineers and teams.
 If something is not working or adding value, then the facilitator has to address it.

 - The facilitator should always be attempting to generate interest in what the teams are trying to achieve, whether in the review or post review with product owners or management.